-The day has arrived!
-While a few lucky folks might have received their pre-orders early, the Xbox Series S is now officially on sale.
-It’s one of two new game consoles that are now available to purchase from Microsoft, alongside it’s beefier brother the Xbox Series X.
+Even though it’s still pretty tough to track down, the Xbox Series S is here!
+It’s one of two new game consoles that are now available to purchase from Microsoft, alongside its beefier brother the Xbox Series X.

 At a glance: What is the Xbox Series S?